fstromback/mymake/README.md

 command line) and adding them to the set of files to compile.
 For each file in the set, mymake then finds all included files.
 Both directly included files and indirectly included files are found.
 After that, mymake finds corresponding implementation files (of any type in `<ext>`) and adds them to the set of files to compile as well.
-When this yeilds no more files, mymake compiles them one by one if neccessary (just like make would do).
+When this yields no more files, mymake compiles them one by one if necessary (just like make would do).
 Finally, it link all files together to the output file.

 To do this, mymake considers the global `~/.mymake`-file as well as any local `.mymake`-file, in